microsoft/pai/contrib/pai_vscode/README.md

 ![pai cluster explorer](https://raw.githubusercontent.com/Microsoft/pai/master/contrib/pai_vscode/assets/pai_cluster_explorer.png)

-You can create a job configuration, and submit to OpenPAI as below steps.
+You can create a job configuration and submit to OpenPAI as below steps.

 1. Double click *Create Job Config...* in OpenPAI cluster Explorer, and then specify file name and location to create a job configuration file.
 2. Update job configuration as needed.
 If you are not familiar with this configuration file, learn from [here](https://github.com/Microsoft/pai/blob/master/docs/user/training.md#learn-hello-world-job).
 3. Right click on the created job configuration file, then click on *Submit Job to PAI Cluster*.
-The client will upload files to OpenPAI, and create a job.
+The client will upload files to OpenPAI and create a job.
 Once it's done, there is a notification at right bottom corner, you can click to open the job detail page.

     If there are multiple OpenPAI clusters, you need to choose one.